15 Feb American College of Physicians and Back Pain

 One of the main reasons Dr. Sarno came to make the connection between emotions and back pain was that none of the treatment methods he had been taught seemed to be effective.
 He also found that often the physical explanation patients had been given for their pain didn’t make sense either.
 For example, a person might be told that they had a herniated disc impinging on a specific nerve, but they had pain in several areas unrelated to that nerve.
 When he looked at his patients’ charts, he found that more than 80% had a history of two or more issues that had a connection to stress and emotions – like colitis, migraines, rashes, hives, and ulcers.
 When he talked to his patients, he found that most of them were repressive of their emotions.
 The good news was that when he got them to make the connection between their pain and the stresses in their lives, they tended to rapidly improve.
 Over the next 40 years, he continued to develop his understanding of this phenomenon, and he had great success treating patients.
 However, he was increasingly ignored by his colleagues.

-While this report doesn’t fully vindicate Dr Sarno’s focus on emotions as a causative factor in back pain, it does validate his contention that none of the other treatments work.
-Many of them – like drugs, steroid shots, and surgery – often have side affects.
+While this report doesn’t fully vindicate Dr. Sarno’s focus on emotions as a causative factor in back pain, it does validate his contention that none of the other treatments work.
+Many of them – like drugs, steroid shots, and surgery – often have side effects.
 Hopefully, people will begin to look at his work as a possible solution to the problem.

 Here are just a handful of the articles that came out about the issue yesterday.